wisabd/PracticalStatistics-PhysicsAstro/README.md

 - These are tutorial projects from the graduate course Practical Statistics for Physics and Astrophysics at University of Bologna taught by Prof. Metcalf

 ## Statistical Summary projects
+- Bayesian parameter estimation: Bayesian parameter estimation is a statistical method that uses Bayes' theorem to update the probability of a hypothesis (e.g., the strength and width of a spectral line) as more evidence (e.g., observational data) becomes available
 -

 ## Technologies used